jup-ag/space-station/docs/2-apis/5-price-api-v2.md

 ### `extraInfo` Fields

-Note: This is flattened, please refer to the JSON [response](https://www.notion.so/Introducing-the-Price-V2-API-89dec1b1db0f4b2bb34abe7833ce887f?pvs=21)
+Note: This is flattened, please refer to the JSON response.

 | `lastJupiterSellAt` | Epoch seconds of the `lastJupiterSellPrice`. |
 | --- | --- |